cjbaezilla/Hardhat-Contratos-Rumbo-Hackathon-Avalanche/docs/FUNDRAISING_CAMPAIGN_USER_GUIDE_EN.md

 ## Share Tokens Explained - Your DAO Voting Power

-When you contribute to a campaign, you receive "User Shares Tokens" (userSHARE).
+When you contribute to a campaign, you receive "User Shares Tokens" (u-SHARE).
 These tokens are much more than just receipts - they're your **governance tokens for the DAO**:

 - **Represent Your Stake**: Each token represents $1 USDC you contributed
 - **DAO Voting Power**: Your tokens give you voting rights in the decentralized autonomous organization